CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Dataset Construction and Analysis

-In this section, we introduce our method to construct the CC-Riddle dataset in detail.
+In this section, we introduce our method to construct the CC-Riddle dataset in detail (Figure~\ref{fig.process}).
 The dataset includes Chinese character riddles written by humans and generated by machines.
-In the first part, human-written character riddles are crawled from the Web.
+First, human-written character riddles are crawled from the Web.
 However, some frequently used Chinese characters are not included in the crawled data, so new character riddles are needed to build a large-scale dataset with a high coverage.
-Human-writing and automatic generation are two ways to obtain more Chinese character riddles other than crawling from the Web.
-However, writing riddles manually needs a great deal of time and requires high literacy of the writers.
-Meanwhile, existing generation models are still weak in understanding the figurative language and commonsense in character riddles.
-Therefore, we take a compromise approach that generate candidate character riddles with fine-tuned model and filter the candidates manually to acquire reasonable Chinese character riddles at a relatively low cost.
+Manual design and automatic generation are two ways to obtain more Chinese character riddles other than crawling from the Web.
+However, creating riddles manually needs a great deal of time and requires high literacy of the writers.
+Meanwhile, existing generative models are still weak in understanding Chinese character riddles.
+Therefore, we take a compromise approach that combines generating automatically and filtering manually to acquire reasonable Chinese character riddles at a relatively low cost.